illinois-cs241/illinois-cs241.github.io/_docs/password_cracker.md

   - cracker2.c
 learning_objectives:
   - Multithreaded programming and its performance gains
-  - Using a thread safe datastructure
+  - Using a thread-safe datastructure
   - Using synchronization primitives
 wikibook:
   - "Pthreads, Part 1: Introduction"